isomerpages/moe-fairfieldsec/_cca/Clubs and Societies/Christian Fellowship.md

 <b>Our Motto</b><br>

-Colossians 3:16 <br>
+Colossians 3:16&nbsp;<br>

-‘Let the message of Christ dwell among you richly <br>
+‘Let the message of Christ dwell among you richly&nbsp;<br>

-as you teach and admonish one another with all wisdom through psalms, <br>
+as you teach and admonish one another with all wisdom through psalms,&nbsp;<br>

 hymns, and songs from the Spirit, singing to God with gratitude in your hearts.’<br><br>